-Pediatric speech therapists address a child’s ability to communicate, a child’s ability to safely swallow food and liquid, a child’s ability to listen and comprehend directions and a child’s ability to function in a variety of social settings.
+Speech Therapy for pediatrics is more than just “speech”…Speech Therapists may address not only a child’s ability to communicate, but also a child’s ability to breastfeed or to safely swallow food and liquid, a child’s ability to listen and comprehend directions or a child’s ability to function in a variety of social settings.
 A comprehensive evaluation is conducted and a treatment program is developed based on each child’s individual strengths and weaknesses.
-A play based approach is often the most appropriate for young children while a more structured setting is best for older children.
+A play based approach is often the most appropriate for young children while a more structured setting may be best for older children.
 A speech therapist may recommend treatment for any of the following disorders:

 Expressive Language Disorder

 A child may have difficulty using words to express himself.
 A speech therapist will create a learning environment to require him to produce a communication attempt.
 The child’s response may be as simple as a single sound, gesture, or eye contact with a specific picture to indicate his desire.
 The level that the child begins to communicate is referred to as his baseline.
 Language expansion techniques are then implemented to expand the child’s communication system.
 This allows him to become more effective and more efficient in relaying his wants and needs to others.